Rebate Real Estate in TX

 Texas New Home Construction and Realtor Rebates

 As a Real Estate Broker, a real estate investor and being awarded by the Austin Business Journal as a top producer we take pride in providing a quality service and saving our clients thousands of dollars.
-Also, having a New Home Sales Agent Certification (NHSAC) allows us to use this knowledge in helping clients with the purchase of their new home construction while giving a large rebate.
+Also, having a New Home Sales Agent Certification (NHSAC) allows us to use this knowledge in helping clients with the purchase of their new home construction while giving new home rebates in TX.

 It would be foolish not to use us and get the rebate!